Table of Contents

 How to Test Whether Pocket Option Is a Scam

-- Verify regulation: Confirm licenses with respected authorities like FCA, ASIC, or CySEC.
+- Verify regulation: Confirm licenses with FCA, ASIC, or CySEC.
+Missing or vague info is a red flag.

-- Check user reviews: Look for complaints on independent sites like TrustPilot and Forex Peace Army.
+- Check user reviews: Look for recurring complaints on trusted sites such as Forex Peace Army.

-- Test the platform: Evaluate website design, platform responsiveness, and transparency.
+- Test the platform: Assess website design, platform responsiveness, and transparency.

-- Examine withdrawal policies: Watch for unclear or cryptocurrency-only withdrawal options.
+- Review withdrawal policies: Avoid brokers with unclear or crypto-only withdrawal methods.

 Final Verdict & Alternatives